 The bdev module provides an abstraction layer that provides common APIs for implementing block devices that interface with different types of block storage device.
-An application can use the APIs to enumerate and claim SPDK block devices, and then perform asynchronous I/O operations (such as read, write, unmap, etc) in a generic way without knowing if the device is an NVMe device or SAS device or something else.
+An application can use the APIs to enumerate and claim SPDK block devices, and then perform asynchronous I/O operations (such as read, write, unmap, etc) in a generic way without knowing if the device is an NVMe device or something else, for example Ceph RBD or malloc ramdisk block device.
 The SPDK NVMe bdev module can create block devices for both local PCIe-attached NVMe device and remote devices exported over NVMe-oF.